Analysis | The Trump administration’s politicization of coronavirus comes to a head

 But the simultaneous departure of Caputo’s top aide may be just as big — at least, it’s the more direct admission of how political aides have overstepped in the administration’s coronavirus response.

 Alongside news of Caputo’s hiatus came word that his deputy, Paul Alexander, would permanently leave.
-Alexander has run into controversy in recent days for pressuring scientists at the Centers for Disease Control and Prevention
+Alexander has run into controversy in recent days for pressuring scientists at the Centers for Disease Control and Prevention.

 As Politico first reported Friday and The Washington Post later confirmed, Alexander sought to alter and delay CDC reports, which are supposed to be handled independently of political interests.

-Alexander in one case wrote an email to CDC Director Robert G. Redfield calling the CDC reports — known as Morbidity and Mortality Weekly Reports, or MMWRs — “hit pieces on the administration.”
+Alexander in one case wrote an email to CDC Director Robert Redfield calling the CDC reports — known as Morbidity and Mortality Weekly Reports, or MMWRs — “hit pieces on the administration.”
 “Very misleading by CDC and shame on them,” Alexander said of one report on children’s ability to spread the virus, which came as Trump was pushing to reopen schools.
 “Their aim is clear.”

-Alexander also asked for an extraordinary amount of control over the reports, asking that he personally be allowed to review them before publication and even make edits to them.
+Alexander also requested an extraordinary amount of control over the reports, asking that he be allowed to review them before publication and even make edits.
 In two cases, key reports were delayed, with officials suggesting their timing was for political reasons.

 Politico also obtained emails in the past week showing Alexander trying to control what White House coronavirus task force member Anthony S. Fauci was allowed to speak about publicly.
-And The Post has also reported previously that Alexander had accused the CDC of “undermining the President” by issuing a report he disliked on the coronavirus’s impact on pregnant women.
+And The Post reported previously that Alexander had accused the CDC of “undermining the President” by issuing a report he disliked on the novel coronavirus’s impact on pregnant women.

 Caputo had defended Alexander’s work as merely providing input and noted that this advice was often not heeded.
 But he also lent credence to Alexander’s allegations that the CDC was trying to harm the president and suggested his objections had merit.